ktprime/emhash/README.md

 # some bad
 - it's not node based hash map, so it can't keep the reference stable if rehash happens, use pointer or choose node base hash map.

-- rehash/iteration performance is some slower than other robin-hood based hash implementation
+- rehash/iteration performance is some slower than other robin-hood based implementation

-- on some platform it'll be hanged compiled by some g++, compile with flag **-fno-stirct-aliasing**, it'll be fixed soon
+- run on some platform it'll be hanged compiled by some g++, set compile flag with **-fno-stirct-aliasing**, it'll be fixed soon

-- for very large key.value, use pointer instead of value if your care about memory usage and insertion and copy opertion is very frequcney.
+- for very large key.value, use pointer instead of value if your care about memory usage and insertion an erase opertion is very frequcney.

 - some bucket function is not support just like other falt hash map do. load factor is always less than 1.0.